 Great Places to Visit in USA- Here Are the List of California Travel Guide

 Depending on your goals, California is far too big to be thoroughly seen in a single trip.
-Undoubtedly the largest and most interesting city is Los Angeles, which is made up of a dizzying array of diverse neighbourhoods connected by miles of congested freeways.
+Undoubtedly the largest and most interesting city is Los Angeles, which is famous for its whale watching los angeles tours, is also made up of a dizzying array of diverse neighbourhoods connected by miles of congested freeways.
 These neighbourhoods range from the Mexican and Japanese neighbourhoods in the downtown area to the family-friendly Disneyland to the glitz of Beverly Hills and the chaos of Venice Beach.
 Further inland, the deserts, most notably Death Valley, make up a barren and inhospitable landscape of volcanic craters and saltpans that in summer becomes the hottest place on earth.
 To the south, the more conservative metropolis of San Diego has broad, welcoming beaches, great food (featuring delicious tacos considering its proximity to Mexico), and a renowned zoo.
 The central coast is a stunning route that passes through vibrant small towns like Santa Barbara and Santa Cruz as you travel north.

 San Francisco, the second largest city in California, is a European-inspired gem with steep hills, wooden Victorian homes, and other distinctive features.
 Yosemite, where waterfalls drop down a vertical glacier valley, Sequoia/Kings Canyon, with its enormous trees, and the ghost settlements of the Gold Country are just a few of the captivating national parks to the east.
 In the region north of San Francisco, which is dotted with volcanic tablelands and lush mountains, it gets wilder, wetter, and greener.